marko-knoebl/slides/sections/react/20-state-en.md

 };
 ```

+## Using the minimal state

+We should always try to use the _minimal_ state possible (i.e. no redundant data)

+Other data can be computed from the minimal state in the component function

+Example: For the slideshow, storing the image ID is enough - we don't have to store the entire image URL

 ## When are state changes applied?

 State changes are applied _after_ the event handler function has finished executing